-This artist breaks new ground with this extraordinary work of a social-critical crib.
+The artist breaks new ground with this extraordinary work of a sociocritical crib.

-The crib is no longer the soothing vision of a child bedded on straw, but a socio-critical portrayal that creates a complete picture of our way of life today.
+The crib is no longer the soothing vision of a child bedded on straw, but a sociocritical portrayal of our way of life today.
 This work raises questions and forces the viewer to reflect.
 It presents different elements related to the capitalist system.
-This work is over 25 years old and today unfortunately more topical than ever!
+This work is over 25 years old and still as relevant as ever!

-The scourges of our society take shape in the various figures.
+The scourges of society take shape in the various figures.

 On the left side: